 It's another way to add personality to a room.

 You could go a step further and make use of suspended pendant light from the canopy, completing the look of the room.

 Use a fun fabric to use for the canopy!
 You could either go with plain colors or you could use a themed fabric or a picture of your kid's favorite superhero.

-Fort beds are very famous among kids as they can double as both a sleeping area and a play area.
+Fort beds are very famous among children as they can double as both a sleeping area and a play area.

 Turning fort bed into a bunk fort bed is an even greater idea.

-You could also make a separate space for a fort in the room which can act as a spot for your kids to enjoy in their personal space.
+You could also make a separate space for a fort in the room which can act as a spot for your kid to enjoy in their personal space.